 The Board sets risk appetite annually as part of the Syndicate's business planning and capacity setting process.
-HMA has established a Risk Committee which meets at least quarterly to review and update the risk register and to monitor performance against risk appetite using a series of key risk indicators.
-An Own Risk and Solvency Assessment ("ORSA") report is completed annually and reviewed on a quarterly basis.
-The ORSA is used to monitor changes in the risk profile of HMA and to ensure that HMA meets its current and future capital requirements.
+HMA has established a Risk Committee which meets at least quarterly to review and to monitor performance against risk appetite using a series of key risk indicators.
+An Own Risk and Solvency Assessment ("ORSA") report is completed annually.
+The ORSA is used to identify the key risks to the syndicate and to ensure the Syndicate meets its current and future capital requirements.